Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 the field.
 There are three different classes of mapping used:

- * **nominal** : Used by default for categorical data, this mapping has no order and tries to create a spread of different hues to distinguish as many different hues as possible
+ * **nominal** : Used by default for categorical data, this mapping has no order and tries to create a spread of different hues to distinguish as many different hues as possible.
  * **diverging** : Used by default for most numeric data, this mapping assumes that high and low values are of interest and so creates a two-ended color range that highlights those values
- * **continuous** : Used for counts and binned data, this mapping goes from low to high with one range of color
+ * **sequential** : Used for counts and binned data, this mapping goes from low to high with one range of color

-Some examples are given below:
+You can explicitly request the type of mapping you want to use, as shown below:

 <!-- examples -->